microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

     - Returns "Hello YourName!" as an output (with your actual Name)
     - Use any programming language of your choice.
 - Build & Test your sample application locally (or in your GitHub Codespace) by invoking it from a web browser
-- Deploy the function into a new Azure Function App in Azure
+- Deploy the function into a new Azure Function App in Azure and test it using its public URL

 **NOTE:** The TollBooth application that you will work with for the rest of this hack uses C#.
 You may find it useful to understand how a basic "Hello World" Azure Function works in C# before you explore the TollBooth application's code.
 Optionally, you can also try a "Hello World" in JavaScript, which will be useful in Challenge 06.